The House from a circa 1902 postcard

 Built / Designed For: Humphrey Greswold

-House & Family History: Malvern was the seat of Henry Greswold(e) Lewis (1754-1829), who, after inheriting, commissioned John Soane for additions (before Soane's work Malvern was a seven-bay house with a central pediment).
+House & Family History: Malvern was the seat of Henry Greswold(e) Lewis (see portrait in "Images" section) who, after inheriting the Malvern Estate in the late 18th century, commissioned John Soane for additions (before Soane's work Malvern was a seven-bay house with a central pediment).
 Soane added a shallow porch with Ionic columns, and wings, among other changes.
 Later, Lewis swept away Soane's work and carried out further alterations.
 Lewis was also a patron of Constable and commissioned several works from the artist over a period of 20 years.
-Constable was at Malvern in 1809 and again in 1820, when he painted several versions of the House.
-It appears that Constable painted three views of Malvern Hall as a result of his 1820-21 visit--all similar.
+Constable was at Malvern in 1809 and again in 1820, when he painted several versions of the house.
+It appears that Constable painted three views of Malvern Hall as a result of his 1820-21 visit—all similar.
 One is in the collection of the Sterling and Francine Clark Art Institute in Williamstown, Massachusetts; the second is at the Yale Center for British Art, New Haven, Connecticut; and the third is at the Musée de Tesse, Le Mans, France.
-The Clark painting, which was commissioned as a topographical record of the House and its setting, remained in the family until the early 20th century.
-In 1926, after passing through a number of private owners, Horace Brueton, who had owned Malvern since 1915, sold the Hall to Solihull's Rural District Council.
-In one form or another, Malvern Hall has been a school since 1931.
-In 1989 Saint Martin's School purchased Malvern; the Hall is today the school's main administrative building.
+The Clark painting, which was commissioned as a topographical record of the house and its setting, remained in the family until the early 20th century.
+In 1926, after passing through a number of private owners, Horace Brueton, who had owned Malvern since 1915, sold the house to Solihull's Rural District Council.
+In one form or another, Malvern Hall has been a school since 1931, including Saint Martin's School, Malvern Hall School, and Solihull High School for Girls.

 Date: 1783-86